DeFiSocial Gaming (DFSOCIAL) Reaches One Day Volume of $123,629.00

-DeFiSocial Gaming (CURRENCY:DFSOCIAL) traded flat against the US dollar during the 1 day period ending at 17:00 PM E.T. on March 2nd.
+DeFiSocial Gaming (CURRENCY:DFSOCIAL) traded flat against the US dollar during the 1-day period ending at 17:00 PM E.T. on March 2nd.
 Over the last seven days, DeFiSocial Gaming has traded flat against the US dollar.
-One DeFiSocial Gaming coin can currently be bought for $687.32 or 0.01383163 BTC on major cryptocurrency exchanges.
-DeFiSocial Gaming has a market cap of $5.15 million and approximately $123,629.00 worth of DeFiSocial Gaming was traded on exchanges in the last 24 hours.
+DeFiSocial Gaming has a total market capitalization of $5.15 million and approximately $123,629.00 worth of DeFiSocial Gaming was traded on exchanges in the last 24 hours.
+One DeFiSocial Gaming coin can currently be bought for $687.32 or 0.01383163 BTC on exchanges.

 - XRP (XRP) traded 0.6% lower against the dollar and now trades at $0.78 or 0.00001757 BTC.